opc-cpvp/sondage-survey-external/README.md

 	In order for survey to show the preview at the end we must set survey.showPreviewBeforeComplete property.
 The options are showAnsweredQuestions or showAllQuestions.
 		- showAllQuestions will show all questions including 'html' type question.
 I don't think it make sens to display html question.
 		- showAnsweredQuestions will only show the question that we answered.
 Problem is if we want the user to see the empty answers.
-			For other types of non required questions (such as radiogroup, dropdown or checkbox) it a TODO

-	Also, for all questions, the 'description' property is being hidden.
-	Also, for 'html' questions, during the preview, the actual html gets wiped out.
+	Also, for all questions, the 'description' property is being hidden in the survey event onAfterRenderQuestion Also, for 'html' questions, during the preview, the actual html gets wiped out in survey event onUpdateQuestionCssClasses

 	I have asked the guy at Survey.js.
 Here is the link to the question: https://github.com/surveyjs/survey-library/issues/2268 Hopefully he can implement something soon.
-I finally found a solution to hide whole pages on preview.
+I finally found a solution to hide whole pages on preview using onUpdatePanelCssClasses

 ### Error handling